jfarid27/BacktestingReport1/README.md

 ## Testing

 Testing is done with pytest.
-Pytest should have been installed as a dep, and tests can be run with `pytest`.
+Pytest should have been installed as a dep, and tests can be run with `poetry run pytest`.

 ## Analysis Code

 A sample analysis report can be found in the `BacktestsReport.ipynb`.
 Inside of Backtests.models is a set of strategy abstractions pre-set using `vectorbt`.
+One can use jupyter notebooks to view and run backtests, and start their own strategy development.
+To run jupyter notebooks, run `poetry run jupyter lab`.